NikeeShrestha/SorghumMaizeEqtl/README.md

 To macth the order pf phenotype files and genotype file use the order from mvp based geno.ind data as a reference.

-You can use command in R as :
+You can use the command in R as :

 genoList <- read.table("mvp_maize.geno.geno.ind", header = F)
 colnames(genoList) <- "taxa"